Preserving Topology while Breaking Chirality: From Chiral Orthogonal to Anti-symmetric Hermitian Ensemble: Symmetry Transition Ensemble and Main Results

 For completeness we also give the spectral density of the chGOE that we obtain in the limit $a\to0$,

-Apparently, this formula is only the case with even $n=2m$, following~\cite{VerbNc2} (rescaling $\lambda\to2\lambda^2$ therein), cf. our limiting sOP in~\eqref{pja0},~\eqref{qja0}, and~\eqref{Lid}.
+Apparently, this formula represents only the case with even $n=2m$, following~\cite{VerbNc2} (rescaling $\lambda\to2\lambda^2$ therein), cf. our limiting sOP in~\eqref{pja0},~\eqref{qja0}, and~\eqref{Lid}.
 The spectral density of the GAOE corresponding to the limit $a=1$ is equal to

 where we follow~\cite{Mehta} (rescaling $\lambda\to\sqrt{2}\, \lambda$ therein), see also our limiting polynomials in \eqref{pja1}.

 A similar parameter dependent plot for the spectral density \eqref{eq:DensOdd}, with odd $n=2m-1 $ at $m=2$ and $\nu=0,1$, given by